Listen to the article

 #1 Decide on the market(s) and language(s) you want to expand first

-Regardless of the size of your gaming business or your budget, expanding on multiple markets is costly, but foremost, it’s risky.
+Regardless of your gaming business size or your budget, expanding on multiple markets is costly, but foremost, it’s risky.
 Therefore, the best solution is to prioritize.
 On which market should you enter first?
 Where is your game most wanted? – these are the first questions you need to answer.

 Making your research is one of the most vital steps in your global SEO strategy.
 You can start by looking at the tabs for Language and Location in the Geo option in your Google Analytics account.

-If you’re already doing business internationally, then pay attention to the languages and countries that are converting best on your website.
+If you’re already doing business internationally, pay attention to the languages and countries converting best on your website.

 But if you’re not yet acting globally, you can still use the information from the Language and Location tabs – consider the users’ behavior, especially clicks, engagement, and time spent on your site.
 You can also find useful data when looking at the Audience tab: